merovex-press/stranded-series/README.md

 * Note: Do not use `gren release` as it will argue with Release Drafter.
 * Note: I got overkill in August 2019 with v0.4.0 using `gren` to create the release (it ignored the draft release) off of commits.

+**Readme Automation.** Some content in this README is pulled from the series documentation.
+The `make-readme.rb` custom script in `./bin` builds the readme.

 ## License